mlflow/mlflow/docs/source/pipelines.rst

   pip install mlflow[pipelines]

 .. note::
-  You can install MLflow Pipelines from a Databricks notebook by running ``%pip install mlflow[pipelines]`` or install MLflow Pipelines on a Databricks cluster by following the instructions at https://docs.databricks.com/libraries/cluster-libraries.html#install-a-library-on-a-cluster.
+  You can install MLflow Pipelines from a Databricks Notebook by running ``%pip install mlflow[pipelines]`` or install MLflow Pipelines on a Databricks Cluster by following the instructions at https://docs.databricks.com/libraries/cluster-libraries.html#install-a-library-on-a-cluster.